-^{} This option does not include shoreline access via an ACFCC bridge, but does not preclude future implementation by another entity.
+\ This option does not include shoreline access via an ACFCC bridge, but does not preclude future implementation by another entity.
 Shoreline access would be precluded along OAC in Alternatives B and D due to levee breaching.

-^{} This option includes public access on lands that are not owned by the Project Lead Agency.
+\\ This option includes public access on lands that are not owned by the Project Lead Agency.
 While no agreement between such a project proponent and respective landowners currently exists for permanent trail implementation, this project does not preclude the possibility of such a project from being developed and implemented.

-^{} This consistency analysis focuses on Phase 2 action alternatives.
+\\\ This consistency analysis focuses on Phase 2 action alternatives.
 Levee improvements to existing levees in northern Eden Landing may also be needed to address sea-level rise as part of the common trail improvements proposed for all trail route options.

-and an alternative could be consistent with these policies even while not providing every public access feature shown in previous project documents and would not prevent implementation in future phases.
+Consistency with recreation and public access goals and policies, especially as they relate to the provision of shoreline or waterfront access, may vary depending on the habitat or flood risk management alternative ultimately selected.
+Many of these policies include considerations for implementation feasibility, avoiding adverse impacts on wildlife, the selection of appropriate locations for public access features, or other constraints.
+Selection of recreation and public access features must be balanced with other project goals, and an alternative could be consistent with these policies even while not providing every public access feature shown in previous project documents and would not prevent implementation in future phases.
 In addition, trail route options on lands that are not part of the Reserve may be precluded if permanent access agreements or easements are not obtained, in which case, an alternate alignment would need to be provided in order to fully meet Project and regulatory goals and policies for recreation and public access, including completion of the Bay Trail spine.